dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/format.md

 ### Format style

-The indent rule of "Format Document" is set in the configuration in the menu [Tools --> Settings].
+The indentation rule of "Format Document" is set in the configuration of the menu [Tools --> Settings].

 <img src="/static/snapshots/tutorial/format/indent_en.png" class="hd-img"/>